A theology of grip.

 Grace is not God standing outside our locked ward shouting instructions to us through the glass.

 This—this is called Incarnation.
-THIS is grace!
+This is grace in flesh and blood!

 This is the heart of Incarnation.
 This is grace made tangible.
 God in Christ does not descend into the “nice parts” of human life.
 He descends into the actual human condition: our disease, our alienation, our twisted wills.
 And heals us from the inside out.
 His covenant—His love—doesn’t remain an external arrangement; it becomes a living reality in the flesh of Jesus Christ.